 Part 1 of 3: Understanding Employee Productivity

-This is part one in a three part series on Workforce Analytics and the new approaches organizations can take to drive employee productivity in the evolving workplace.
+This is part one in a three-part series on Workforce Analytics and the new approaches organizations can take to drive employee productivity in the evolving workplace.
 In this Part I article, we will dive into Workforce Analytics in terms of measuring employee productivity with user activity data.
-We will redefine workforce analytics and reveal how usage of the analytic data has broadened beyond its historic uses.
-We will also offer potential use cases for the data insights to demonstrate how to better understand employee productivity.
+We will redefine Workforce Analytics and reveal how usage of the analytic data has broadened beyond its historic uses.
+We will also offer potential use cases for the data insights to demonstrate how to better understand and analyze employee productivity.
 In Parts II and III of the series, we will dive deeper into the levels of productivity insights Workforce Analytics software can provide and suggest a framework that organizations can use to get insight into areas related to productivity including work alignment, work focus levels and employee engagement.

 What is Workforce Analytics?

 First, let’s clarify what we mean by Workforce Analytics which is traditionally focused in the Human Resources area.
 One definition of People Analytics or oftentimes, Workforce Analytics, is “the approach of measuring demographic and talent management data of employees.
 Then analyzing the data using statistical methods and software in order to make better workforce decisions.”
 Additionally, data is collected to identify engagement which is usually survey-based.
-These surveys, however, lack the ability to answer questions about employee productivity.
+These surveys, however, lack the ability to answer questions about employee productivity and let you deeply engage with employee productivity analysis.
 Why not collect data unbiased directly from the source: the users as they are doing their work?
 At ActivTrak, we like to think of it as a new age of Workforce Analytics, taking actual user activity behavior and analyzing it.
 We’ll look at how to do this starting with the lens of productivity analysis.

 How is Workforce Analytics Changing?